 A meaningful portion of our capital resources, and the liquidity they represent, are held by our foreign subsidiaries.
 As of January 30, 2022, our foreign subsidiaries held approximately \$221.9 million of cash and cash equivalents, compared to \$182.9 million at January 31, 2021.
 In connection with the enactment of the Tax Cuts and Jobs Act ("Tax Act"), all historic and current foreign earnings are taxed in the U.S. Depending on the jurisdiction, these foreign earnings are potentially subject to a withholding tax, if repatriated.
 As of January 30, 2022, our historical undistributed earnings of the Company's foreign subsidiaries are intended to be permanently reinvested outside of the U.S. With the enactment of the Tax Act, all post-1986 previously unremitted earnings for which no U.S. deferred tax liability had been accrued were subject to U.S. tax.
 Notwithstanding the U.S. taxation of these amounts, we have determined that \$50.0 million of our current foreign earnings will not be permanently reinvested.
 As a result, we have established a deferred income tax liability for the Swiss withholding tax that will be due upon distribution of these earnings.
-If we needed to remit all or a portion of our historical undistributed earnings is not practicable.
+If we needed to remit all or a portion of our historical undistributed earnings to the U.S. for investment in our domestic operations, any such remittance could result in increased tax liabilities and a higher effective tax rate.
+Determination of the amount of the unrecognized deferred tax liability on these unremitted earnings is not practicable.